 Climate and Weather of Vanuatu

-Vanuatu is a mountainous island nation in the southwestern Pacific Ocean.
-Technically an archipelago, Vanuatu is part of the renowned Australasia Ecozone along with other island nations in the Pacific, making the entire country a terrestrial ecoregion in its own right.
-The country is home to impressive marine reserves, biodiversity, and is known for azure waters, white sand beaches, refreshing hiking trails, and diving spots that adventure junkies would love.In general, Vanuatu has a subtropical climate.
-Temperatures are generally between 21°C and 32°C, with night temperatures between 15°C and 27°C. Vanuatu’s warmest months are from January to March with very high maximum daytime temperatures at 31°C in both Aneityum and Port Vila, and nighttime temperatures of around 23°C in Port Vila.
-The coldest month in the country is July with maximum daytime temperatures of 26°C in Port Vila, as well as nighttime temperatures around 18°C in the same city.
+In general, Vanuatu has a subtropical climate.
+Temperatures are generally between 21°C and 32°C, with night temperatures between 15°C and 27°C. Vanuatu’s warmest months are from January to March, with very high maximum daytime temperatures at 31°C in both Aneityum and Port Vila, and nighttime temperatures of around 23°C in Port Vila.
+The coldest month in the country is July, with maximum daytime temperatures of 26°C in Port Vila, as well as nighttime temperatures around 18°C in the same city.

 Rain can occur in Vanuatu throughout the year, but precipitation mostly falls between January and April.
-Vanuatu gets fairly high amounts of precipitation in a year.
-On average, precipitation is recorded at about 2450 mm per year.
-Vanuatu’s wettest month of the year is March when heavy rainfall measures at 332 mm in Aneityum[,mm] and 362 mm rainfall in Luganville.
-July is the driest month with moderate rain in Luganville of about 81 mm to high rainfall of 100 mm rainfall in Aneityum.
+Vanuatu gets fairly high amounts of precipitation annually, with an average of about 2450 mm per year.
+March is the wettest month, with heavy rainfall measuring 332 mm in Aneityum and 362 mm in Luganville.
+July is the driest month, with moderate rainfall in Luganville of about 81 mm and high rainfall of 100 mm in Aneityum.

-Does it snow in Vanuatu?
+Does It Snow in Vanuatu?

 There is no recorded snowfall in the history of Vanuatu to date.
-This is because Vanuatu is near the Equator where existing weather conditions like increased heat and humidity make it impossible for snow to ever occur in the islands.
+This is because Vanuatu is near the Equator, where existing weather conditions like increased heat and humidity make it impossible for snow to ever occur in the islands.

-Does Vanuatu get hurricanes?
+Does Vanuatu Get Hurricanes?

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: